A paper by DXC Leading Edge

 Collaborative consumption, product-as-a-service and new perspectives

 All these increments of circularity, many of which companies will have dabbled in, need to be supported by a more fundamental switch in perspective by board members, CIOs and ESG committees.
 In the linear economy, we sell products to the next in line and dispose of them at the end of use; the primary interest is in selling as many new products as possible.
-Born-circular shifts the focus from volume to performance, maximising the usage factor and useful life; circular design creates a new model of continuing income streams throughout usage cycles.
+Born-circular shifts the focus from volume to performance, maximizing the usage factor and useful life; circular design creates a new model of continuing income streams throughout usage cycles.

 The business proposition of circularity is too compelling for any company to ignore: it increases resilience by retaining control of products and materials, thereby saving material costs and protecting against material price shocks, and can hedge against material scarcity issues.
 The born-circular business benefits from continued customer contact and gains insights into how their products are used.
 And the born-circular gains access to potential untapped opportunities for businesses, creating, for example, new remanufacturing or refurbishment markets.